 and Pakse have been reported with ATM machines.

 BCEL is the most common and reliable bank.
-One problem is single
+Many machines

-However many machines don't accept international cards and problems
+don't accept international cards and problems are common.

 The Laotian Kip (currency) comes in small notes and takes some carrying if you change a lot at once.
 Of late the Lao government encourages pricing and paying in Kip (rather than hard currencies like the USD or Thai Baht (THB)) - all places now obey to this rule, even they will still change THB, EUR or USD over the counter if needed.
 To this intent, there have been new issues of larger Kip bank notes.
 This allows much easier transactions in Kip, but you will still see larger items priced in THB or USD.

 Water: Fast boats (aka. speed boats - tiny lightweight craft equipped with powerful motors that literally skid across the water at high speeds with you wedged into a small space) give you the thrill of your life.
 On reflection, they are not that safe, but are amazing on say the Nam Ou river if there is enough water.
 Note these are becoming less common as the government looks to phase then out due to environmental concerns.
 Slow boats are more relaxed, but a little too noisy to really relax.
 Most travellers will go from Chiang Khong in Thailand via the border town of Houai Xai downstream with one or a combination of these boats.